Thermadiag/seq/docs/format.md

 The *format* module is relatively fast compared to C++ streams, mainly thanks to the [charconv](charconv.md) module.
-Usually, using `seq::fmt` to output arithmetic values to streams should be around 8 times faster than directly writing the values to a std::ostream object.
+Usually, using `seq::fmt` to output floating point values to streams should be around 8 times faster than directly writing the values to a std::ostream object, less for integer types.
 This will, of course, vary greatly depending on the considered scenario.

 The following code is a simple benchmark on writing a 4 * 1000000 table of double values to a std::ostream object.